balderdashy/sails-docs/models.md

 ## Associations

-Associations are not yet available for Sails.JS, however are on the immediate todo list.
+Associations are not yet available for Sails.JS, however they are on the immediate todo list.
 Please check out issue [#124](https://github.com/balderdashy/sails/issues/124) for more information regarding the proposed changes for associations.